 Sometimes, there are instances where specific brow areas may not pick up the pigment well during the first session and will need refilling.
 If you have oily skin, you would usually need a deeper shade during the touchup session as the oils tend to lighten the pigment.
 The oily skin struggle is real, but the good news is oily skins slows down aging.
 Sometimes the pigment color may need to be adjusted, more strokes to be added, and to improve the brow thickness.

 Aftercare for Microblading maintains the appearance and longevity of your new eyebrows.
 Use a clean pillowcase during bedtime.
 Keep your hair away from your brow line.
 During the shower, keep your face away from the shower-head or take a bath.
 Apply any medicated cream or healing balm provided by your technician as directed.
 Please wash your face carefully around the eyebrow without getting water on the treated area.
 These are all part of the Aftercare for Microblading process.

-For the first seven days on Aftercare for Microblading, apply a minimal amount of coconut or rosehip oil to each brow morning and night.
+For the first seven days on Microblading Aftercare, apply a minimal amount of coconut or rosehip oil to each brow morning and night.
 For days 5 to 7, make sure your hands are clean and gently apply the post-care ointment with clean hands.
 This procedure can be done once at night, but be sure to use the cream sparingly as your skin needs to heal itself.
 Please continue to apply the ointment for seven days.

 What To Avoid Putting In The Eyebrows

 During the first seven days for your Aftercare for Microblading, do not let any water, lotion, soap, or makeup touch your eyebrow area.
 It includes keeping your face dry during a shower.
 Do not use any cleansers that contain acids or exfoliants.